senchalabs/docs-i18n/guides/controllers/README.md

         }
     });

-We've added a second ref to our Controller.
-Again the name is the key, 'infoPanel' in this case, but this time we've passed an object as the value instead.
-This time we've used a slightly more complex selector query - in this example imagine that your app contains a {@link Ext.tab.Panel tab panel} and that one of the items in the tab panel has been given the name 'fish'.
-Our selector matches any Component with the xtype 'infopanel' inside that tab panel item.
+We have added a second ref to our Controller.
+Again the name is the key, 'infoPanel' in this case, but this time we have passed an object as the value.
+This time we have used a more complex selector query - imagine that your app contains a {@link Ext.tab.Panel tab panel} and that one of the items in the tab panel is named 'fish'.
+The previously specified selector matches any Component with the 'infopanel' xtype inside the tab panel item.

-The difference here is that if that infopanel does not exist already inside the 'fish' panel, it will be automatically created when you call this.getInfoPanel inside your Controller.
-The Controller is able to do this because we provided the xtype to instantiate with in the event that the selector did not return anything.
+The difference here is that, if infopanel does not exist already inside the 'fish' panel, it will be automatically created when you run this.getInfoPanel inside your Controller.
+The Controller is able to create the infopanel Component because we provided the xtype for instantiating it, in case the selector did not return anything.

 ### Control

-The sister config to {@link Ext.app.Controller#refs refs} is {@link Ext.app.Controller#cfg-control control}. {@link Ext.app.Controller#cfg-control Control} is the means by which your listen to events fired by Components and have your Controller react in some way.
-Control accepts both ComponentQuery selectors and refs as its keys, and listener objects as values - for example:
+The related config to {@link Ext.app.Controller#refs refs} is {@link Ext.app.Controller#cfg-control control}. {@link Ext.app.Controller#cfg-control Control} is the means by which your Controller listens to events fired by app Components and reacts in some way.
+The Control config accepts both ComponentQuery selectors and refs as its keys, and listener objects as values, as shown in the following example:

     Ext.define('MyApp.controller.Main', {
         extend: 'Ext.app.Controller',